 Finance Update – China: It’s War!May 26, 2020

-Hong Kong governor Carrie Lam this morning tried to calm corporate fears that national security laws would not trample rights.
+Hong Kong governor Carrie Lam this morning tried to calm corporate fears that national A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws would not trample rights.

 Her words lost all significance as China’s aviation regulator blocked a Cathay Pacific merger as punishment for the firm’s pro-democracy stance during last year’s protests and despite the company’s CEO resigning in ‘remorse’.